pushanbishi/zen/README.md

 - For S3 conversation storage, set the `CONVERSATION_BUCKET` environment variable (production only).

 ### Running the Application
+To run the main Flask application:
 ```bash
 python crisis_line_assistant.py
 ```
 The app will run on port 5001 by default.

+### Running the Client
+The client is located in the `src/client/` directory.
+To run the client:
+1. Navigate to the client directory:
+    ```bash
+    cd zen/src/client
+    ```
+2. Install the client dependencies:
+    ```bash
+    pip install -r requirements.txt
+    ```
+3. Run the client script:
+    ```bash
+    python client.py
+    ```
+   This will start the client, which can interact with the backend API.

 ## API Endpoints
 - `POST /chat`: Send chat messages and receive responses.